megakevin/end-point-blog/2024/08/using-a-containerized-nginx-proxy-to-serve-a-multi-application-dotnet-system.md

     keepalive_timeout  65;

     # We have to comment out or remove this line to make sure the default
-    # configuration is not applied.
+    # configuration that comes in the official image is not applied.
     # include /etc/nginx/conf.d/*.conf;

-    # Our customizations start here/
+    # Our customizations start here:
     server {
         # With this listen directive, we configure our proxy to expect
         # connections coming from the default HTTP port: 80.